 I also recommend keeping track of expenses with some sort of accounting software.
 There are lots of options available to fit every budget.
+Quickbooks, Freshbooks, Wave, and Xero are all great options.
 Using software allows you to keep track of income and expenses, helps you understand the financial health of your company, and also allows for easier tax time.

 If you are just getting started, then a simple spreadsheet might do the trick.

 9. How do I handle sales tax if I only sell digital products online?

 This is a difficult topic and one where I highly recommend first understanding the tax rules of your home state.
 Each state handles sales tax in a unique way.
 Some states tax digital products while others do not.
 I did write a whole post about sales tax issues.
 Plus, the laws around this are changing quickly and it may be soon that digital products are taxed in every state and not simply where you operate.

 Generally speaking, if you are selling online and your total sales to each state are less than $50,000 then there is no need to worry about collecting sales tax in other states.
 This means focus on sales tax in your state alone and collect it if necessary.